U.S. offshore energy producers brace for Hurricane Zeta impact | Headlines

 U.S. offshore energy producers brace for Hurricane Zeta impact

-Energy firms and ports along the U.S. Gulf Coast were bracing on Tuesday for another test as Hurricane Zeta, the 11th hurricane of the season, entered the Gulf of Mexico.
-BP, Chevron and Equinor evacuated oil workers and Royal Dutch Shell paused drilling as winds intensified on Monday.
-Pipeline operator Enbridge evacuated two offshore platforms and on Tuesday plans to remove workers from a Louisiana natural gas processing plant.
+Energy firms and ports along the U.S. Gulf Coast prepared on Tuesday for another test as Hurricane Zeta, the 11th hurricane of the season, entered the Gulf of Mexico.
+BP, Chevron and Royal Dutch Shell, among others, evacuated 157 offshore facilities and sharply cut production from the offshore region.
+Pipeline operator Enbridge evacuated two platforms and removed workers from a Louisiana natural gas processing plant.

 On Monday, it became the 11th hurricane of the Atlantic season, which on average has six.
 A hurricane watch was issued for parts of Louisiana to the Mississippi-Alabama border by the U.S. National Hurricane Center (NHC).
 Zeta could hit the U.S. coast on Wednesday at or near hurricane strength, the NHC said.